GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning: Experimental Validation

-\textbf{Multiple Node Removal} Under the black-box multi-node removal setting, GraphToxin remains superior to all baselines.
-However, compared to the single-node setting, its overall efficacy in the performance-level metrics declines.
-In contrast, the attack results of the reconstruction-related metrics are mixed.
-The performance worsens in PMGK (both cases) and embedding distance (random case) while the attack significantly improves in NRMSE (both cases) and embedding distance (worst case).
+\textbf{Multiple Node Removal} \textit{Under the black-box multi-node removal setting, GraphToxin still exceeds other baselines}.
+Compared to single-node removal, performance-level metrics decline when more nodes are unlearned.
+However, the attack results of the reconstruction-related metrics are mixed.
+PMGK and ED decrease, while NRMSE improves in both random and worst-case node removal scenarios.